Part 7: Anorak Sunday

 Blocking the gate at Radio Dublin’s studio were 4 cars and an ambulance.
 One of the cars had no wheels.
 Nothing and nobody was getting in or out!

 As mentioned on the Scott Williams segment earlier, a collection of anoraks and radio personnel had gathered in Dalkey’s Queens Hotel.

-Barrie Johnson of Anoraks UK recorded the following interview with Declan Meehan and Bob Gallico.
+Barrie Johnson of Anoraks UK recorded the following interviews with various Radio Nova and Kiss personnel.